Originate/exocom/README.md

   then efficiently and seamlessly evolve it into a production-grade AI-native cloud application
 - real-time inspection and tracing<sup>*</sup>

+## Benefits

+Business owners benefit from
+faster innovation and
+seamless scaling of prototypes into maintainable production-grade solutions.
+This happens at lower overall cost and risk, giving you a competitive advantage in today's fast-moving markets.
+[[read more]](website/benefits.md#business)

+Developers benefit from
+easy and intuitive access to a modern, productive technology stack.
+It offers pain free micro-services, more productivity and fun for a wider degree of talent and experience levels, amazing testing and first-class cloud support, and you can use your favorite language.
+[[read more]](website/benefits.md#developers)

 ## Related projects